smartcontractkit/chainlink/integration-tests/README_SETH.md

 Once you've completed these steps, remember to upload new keyfile to the CI (as a base64-ed secret).

 **When performing any keyfile-related operations it is advised to keep copies of files in 1password, so you can easily restore them if needed**.
 That's especially important for rebalancing, because you will not be able to download the keyfile from the CI since it's a secret.

+## How to Deal with "TX Fee Exceeds the Configured Cap" Error
+If the gas prices set for a transaction and the gas limit result in the transaction fee exceeding the maximum fee set for a given RPC node, you can try the following solutions:
+1. **Try a Different RPC Node**: This setting is usually specific to the RPC node.
+Try using a different node, as it might have a higher limit.
+2. **Decrease Gas Price**: If you are using legacy transactions and not using automated gas estimation, try decreasing the gas price in your TOML configuration.
+This will lower the overall transaction fee.
+3. **Decrease Fee Cap**: If you are using EIP-1559 transactions and not using automated gas estimation, try decreasing the fee cap in your TOML configuration.
+You should also decrease the tip cap accordingly, as the fee cap includes both the base fee and the tip.
+This will lower the overall transaction fee.
+4. **Decrease Gas Limit**: If you are using a hardcoded gas limit, try decreasing it.
+This will lower the overall transaction fee regardless of the transaction type.
+5. **Use Gas Estimation**: If you are not using automated gas estimation, enable it.
+This will make Seth estimate gas for each transaction and adjust the gas price accordingly, which could prevent the error if your hardcoded gas-related values were too high.
+6. **Use Different Gas Estimation Settings**: If you are using automated gas estimation, try lowering the gas estimation settings in your TOML configuration.
+Adjust the number of blocks used for estimation or the priority of the transaction.
+7. **Disable Gas Estimations**: If you are using automated gas estimation, you can try disabling it.
+This will make Seth use the hardcoded gas-related values from your TOML configuration.
+This could prevent the error if you set the values low enough, but be aware it might lead to other issues, such as long waits for transaction inclusion in a block.

 ## How to use Seth's synchronous API
 Seth is designed with a synchronous API to enhance usability and predictability.
 This feature is implemented through the `seth.Decode()` function, which waits for each transaction to be mined before proceeding.
 Depending on the Seth configuration, the function will: